-Immigrant and Refugee Settlement in Canada: Trends in Public Funding
+Immigrant and Refugee Settlement in Canada: Trends in Federal Funding

 Objective: This research compares provincial landing rates and federal funding distribution for settlement and integration.
 It also examines federal funding for immigrant Service Providing Organizations (SPOs).